PHP is a popular scripting language designed especially for the web. It currently powers over 80% of websites.

 While you can call it manually that is generally not necessary.
 Note that PHP-FPM cannot run simultaneously along with another persistent process (such as ReactPHP or AmPHP).
 If you need both they will have to run in separate containers.

 Platform.sh uses a heuristic to automatically set the number of workers of a PHP runtime based on the memory available in the container.
 This heuristic is based on assumptions about the memory necessary on average to process a request.
-You can tweak those assumptions if your application will typically use considerably more or less memory.
+You can tweak those assumptions if your application will typically use considerably more memory.
 In most cases, however, you should not need to change them unless your application container is swapping a lot.

 The heuristic is based on three input parameters: